• About

 • Place parchment paper in the baking pan.
 Layer sliced potatoes into 2 layers.
 Add some salt and pepper on top of the potatoes.

-• Put the marinated chicken thighs directly on the potatoes.
+• Put the marinated chicken thighs directly on the potatoes with the skin facing up.

-• Cover with foil and bake for 1.5 hours.
+• Cover with foil and bake for 1 hour and 30 minutes.
 Remove the foil.
 Continue baking for another hour at 325℉ (162℃) uncovered.
-The total cooking time is 2.5 hours.
+The total cooking time is about 2 hours and 30 minutes.

 Notes